Exabel/api/exabel/graph/doc/signals.rst

 ..  http:patch:: /v1/signals/{signalId}

-    :resqson string entityType: Resource name of the entity type this signal may exist for
+    :reqjson string entityType: Resource name of the entity type this signal may exist for
-    :resqson string displayName: Signal display name
+    :reqjson string displayName: Signal display name
-    :resqson string description: Signal description
+    :reqjson string description: Signal description
-    :resqson string downsamplingMethod: The default downsampling method to use when this signal is re-sampled into larger intervals.
+    :reqjson string downsamplingMethod: The default downsampling method to use when this signal is re-sampled into larger intervals.
 When two or more values in an interval needs to be aggregated into a single value, specifies how they are combined.
 One of ``MEAN``, ``FIRST``, ``LAST``, ``SUM``, ``MIN``, ``MAX``.
-    :resqson array updateMask: Field mask (required)
+    :reqjson array updateMask: Field mask (required)

     :resjson string name: Signal resource name